Ocean Reef Marina

 In June 2014, the EPA made the following determinations on the Ocean Reef Marina referrals:

 - Section 38 referral - marine based components: Public Environmental Review (PER).
 The EPA explained that the proposal is a large scale expansion of an existing facility with potentially significant impacts that are of public interest on a regional scale.
-The next step in the process is the preparation of an Environmental Scoping Document by the EPA which will guide the PER process and preparation of the relevant documentation.
+The City is currently undertaking the required works in accordance with the Environmental Scoping Document prepared by the EPA which guides the PER document preparation process.
 Once finalised, the PER will be released for public comment for a period of eight weeks following which the City will have the opportunity to respond to any submissions.